stowball/hucssley/README.md

 ### Classes

-Every class in Hucssley can be completely customized to individually change the properties, values and modules used.
+Every class in Hucssley can be completely customised to individually change the properties, values and modules used.

 **For details of all the classes provided by default and their configuration, please read [Hucssley classes](/hucssley-classes.md).**